-More and more students come to the conclusion that studying abroad for a while is very worthwhile.
+- studying abroad and the grants that are available to that end: see Studying abroad - conducting research in connection with traineeship/thesis: see Research & Society - keeping in contact with the university and fellow students after graduation: see Alumni Studying abroad worthwhile.
 This is not only true if you come across subjects during your studies that are not offered in the Netherlands.
 Studies have shown that a period of studying abroad can be very significant for one's personal development, studies and perspective.